 - 2 Tablespoons maple sugar or coconut sugar

 - Add all dry ingredients to large mixing bowl.
 Stir to mix.

 - Add wet ingredients.
 Mix well.

-- Optional, depending on your waffle iron (I don't need to spray mine): Spray waffle iron with coconut oil spray or something similar.
+- Optional, depending on if your waffle iron is truly non-stick: Spray waffle iron with coconut oil spray or something similar.
 Add the correct amount of waffle batter for your iron, usually about 2/3 full because it will expand.
 (I use 5 ounces of batter on my waffle iron.)
 Cook about 4 minutes, until golden brown on top.